markholloway/markholloway.github.io/_posts/2019-05-20-macos-screencapture-terminal.md

 ---
 layout: post
-title: Automate screenshots and video capture in macOS using with Terminal
+title: Automate screenshots and video capture in macOS using Terminal
 tags: [macos,bash]
 ---
 Apple includes a command line utility called `screencapture` which allows macOS to take any number of screenshots silently in the background, hands-free, while the user is working.